 The guest has already paid the full price of the reservation at the time of booking.
 The guest also has already received a receipt from Airbnb.
 The guest pays the "sell rate".
-The sell rate is the price that you give to Airbnb as set in ThinkReservations.
+The sell rate is the price that you give to Airbnb as programmed in ThinkReservations.
 The reservation will show the "NET rate".
 The net rate is the price that the business receives for this reservation.
-The difference between them is the the Airbnb Service Fees.
+The difference between them is the Airbnb Service Fees.
 The difference also includes credit card processing fees.

 ► Use the Reservations by Channel report to view reservations from Airbnb and other channels.
 This report is found under Reports → Reservations → Reservations by Channel.

 ► Availability can be controlled with the synced rate type just like Booking.com and Expedia do, by setting or removing the price.
 No price means it's unavailable.

 ► Instant Book is automatically enabled for these accounts, and it is not possible to change.